 We are early in our development efforts.
-We have only completed a Phase 1 clinical trial of one product candidate and initiated a Phase 1 clinical trial of a second product candidate as well as a Phase 2 clinical trial of our lead product candidate, and as a result it will be years before we commercialize a product candidate, if ever.
+We have only completed a Phase 1 clinical trial for our lead product candidate and initiated a Phase 1 clinical trial of a second product candidate as well as Phase 2 clinical trials of our lead product candidate, and as a result it will be years before we commercialize a product candidate, if ever.
 If we are unable to advance our product candidates through preclinical studies and clinical trials, obtain marketing approval and ultimately commercialize them, or experience significant delays in doing so, our business will be materially harmed.

 We are early in our development efforts and have invested our research efforts to date in developing our EDO platform.
-We have a portfolio of research programs and we have two product candidates in clinical trials -PGN-EDO51 for DMD and PGN-EDODM1 for DM1.
-We have completed a Phase 1 clinical trial for our first product candidate, PGN-EDO51, and plan to initiate two Phase 2 studies of this product candidate, designated CONNECT1-EDO51 and CONNECT2-EDO51, respectively.
-We have initiated our Phase 2 CONNECT1-EDO51 trial for PGN-EDO51 in Canada, and anticipate dosing patients in the fourth quarter of 2023 or early in the first quarter of 2024.
-We anticipate initiating our multinational Phase 2 CONNECT2-EDO51 trial for PGN-EDO51 in the first quarter of 2024.
-We have initiated a Phase 1 clinical trial for our second product candidate, PGN-EDODM1.
+We have a portfolio of research programs and we have two product candidates in clinical trials - PGN-EDO51 for DMD and PGN-EDODM1 for DM1.
+We have completed a Phase 1 clinical trial for our first product candidate, PGN-EDO51 in HV's.
+We have initiated our Phase 2 CONNECT1 trial for PGN-EDO51 in Canada, and began dosing patients in January of 2024.
+We received clearance from the MHRA to initiate our multinational Phase 2 CONNECT2 trial for PGN-EDO51 in February 2024.
+We have initiated a Phase 1 clinical trial, designated FREEDOM, for our second product candidate, PGN-EDODM1, and began dosing patients in December 2023.

-In addition to these lead candidates, we are developing EDO therapeutics for additional DMD populations amenable to exon skipping populations, including exon 53, 45 and 44, and have observed robust exon skipping levels in NHP for our PGN-EDO53 program, and in wild-type human cells for our PGN-EDO45 and PGN-EDO44 programs.
-We have also initiated research efforts for additional indications, including neuromuscular diseases and neurologic disorders, and from this pipeline of candidates for DMD and other diseases we anticipate advancing one or more additional programs into CTA and/or IND-enabling studies in 2024.
 We have not completed IND- or CTA-enabling activities for any of our other product candidates or advanced any of our other product candidates into clinical trials.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful clinical development and eventual commercialization of our product candidates, which may never occur.
 We currently generate no revenue from sales of any product, and we may never be able to develop or commercialize a marketable product.

-Commencing clinical trials in the United States is subject to authorization by the FDA, of an IND and finalizing the trial design based on discussions with the FDA and other regulatory authorities.
+Commencing clinical trials in the U.S. is subject to authorization by the FDA, of an IND and finalizing the trial design based on discussions with the FDA and other regulatory authorities.
 In the event that the FDA requires us to complete additional preclinical studies or we are required to satisfy other FDA or other regulator requests prior to commencing clinical trials, the start of our clinical trials may be delayed.
-For example, in May 2023, we announced that FDA had placed a clinical hold on our planned Phase 1 FREEDOM-EDODM1 clinical trial of PGN-EDODM1 in the United States.
-We submitted a response to the FDA and in October

-2023, we announced that FDA had lifted the clinical hold, allowing us to initiate FREEDOM-EDODM1 in the U.S. Even after initiating FREEDOM-EDODM1 in the U.S., the FDA or other regulatory authorities could disagree that we have satisfied their requirements to commence any clinical trial, including with respect to PGN-EDODM1, or change their position on the acceptability of our trial design or the clinical endpoints selected, which may require us to complete additional preclinical studies or clinical trials or impose stricter approval conditions than we currently expect.
-There are equivalent processes and risks applicable to CTAs in other countries, including Canada and countries in the Europe.
+For example, in May 2023, we announced that FDA had placed a clinical hold on our planned Phase 1 FREEDOM clinical trial of PGN-EDODM1 in the U.S. We submitted a response to the FDA and in October 2023, we announced that the FDA had lifted the clinical hold, allowing us to initiate FREEDOM in the U.S. Even after initiating FREEDOM in the U.S., the FDA or other regulatory authorities could disagree that we have satisfied their requirements to commence any clinical trial, including with respect to PGN-EDODM1, or change their position on the acceptability of our trial design or the clinical endpoints selected, which may require us to complete additional preclinical studies or clinical trials or impose stricter approval conditions than we currently expect.
+There are equivalent processes and risks applicable to CTAs in other countries, including Canada and countries in Europe.